ashish311002/WiDs-IPL-DATA-ANALYSIS-/README.md

-# This is the repo for the IPL Data Analysis of the IPL DAta Set
+# This is the repo for the IPL Data Analysis of the IPL Data Set